Windows 10 Will Cut Off Devices With Older CPUs

 Re: (Score:2)

-Of course, Microsoft has also rigged the system so you can no longer buy a new PC with Windows 7 preinstalled.
-So now we're not buying any new PCs for a while and will make do with what we've got.
-We're assuming something has to give before the 2020 cliff, whether it's MS providing a version of Windows 10 without the major downsides for non-enterprise customers, Apple getting their act toget

 What support does a CPU need?
-(Score:2)
+(Score:4, Interesting)

 Re: (Score:2)